How switching from salaried employment to self-employment affects your pension

 From salaried employment to self-employment

 Salaried employees are often enrolled in a pension fund.
 You cannot access the pension you have accrued until you retire, even if you become a self-employed professional.
 As a zzp’er, you have to take your own measures to build up a pension.
-You can read more about this in the article Building up a pension.
+You can read more about this in the article Building up a pension as an entrpreneur.

 A number of professions have a compulsory industry pension fund or occupational pension fund.
 This means that you are required by law to enrol in your industry’s pension fund.

 Check if the pension scheme has a survivor's pension for when you die.
 Married and registered partners are automatically entitled to a survivor's pension if it is in the scheme.
 Do you live together?
 Then you have to register your partner with the pension fund yourself.
 Otherwise, your partner may miss out on all or part of your pension.
-Visit mijnpensionoverzicht.nl to check your accrued pension and state pension.
+Entitlement to a survivor's pension may end if you leave salariedemployment.
+You can check this with your pension fund.

-You stop being an entrepreneur and start working as an employee.
-Then you usually start building up a pension through your employer.
+When you stop being an entrepreneur and start working as an employee, you usually start building up a pension through your employer.
 This is a second-pillar pension.
 You can continue to accrue pension with a current private pension provision or savings product according to the rules of the pension product.
 Check whether your total accrual stays within the tax exemption.
 Anything above that is non-deductible.
 Get help from an independent financial adviser (in Dutch) or pension consultant (in Dutch) if necessary.
 Important considerations:

 Annuity